 Jesse E. Morris has served as Executive Vice President and Chief Operating Officer since July 2019.

-Mr. Morris previously served in various roles of increasing responsibility with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, including most recently as Executive Vice President-Finance and President-Infrastructure Solutions from 2018 until July 2019.
+Mr. Morris also currently serves as the Executive Vice President and Chief Operating Officer of MSC Income.
+He previously served in various roles of increasing responsibility with Quanta Services, Inc. (NYSE: PWR), which provides specialty contracting services to the power, natural gas and telecommunications industries, including most recently as Executive Vice President - Finance and President - Infrastructure Solutions from 2018 until July 2019.
 In this position, he oversaw the accounting, treasury, tax and financial planning and analysis activities and led Quanta's public-private partnership (P3) concession and private infrastructure investment activities.
-He previously served as Quanta's Executive Vice President-Corporate Development from 2014 to 2018.
-Prior to joining Quanta, Mr. Morris served in various financial and accounting positions of increasing responsibility with Sysco Corporation (NYSE: SYY), a global distributor of food and related products primarily to the foodservice or food-away-from-home industry, from 2002 through 2013, including as Vice President and Chief Financial Officer-Foodservice Operations and Vice President of Finance and Chief Financial Officer-Broadline Operations.
+He previously served as Quanta's Executive Vice President - Corporate Development from 2014 to 2018.
+Prior to joining Quanta, Mr. Morris served in various financial and accounting positions of increasing responsibility with Sysco Corporation (NYSE: SYY), a global distributor of food and related products primarily to the foodservice or food-away-from-home industry, from 2002 through 2013, including as Vice President and Chief Financial Officer - Foodservice Operations and Vice

+President of Finance and Chief Financial Officer - Broadline Operations.
 His responsibilities in those positions at Sysco included the oversight of financial and accounting matters for field operations and corporate financial planning and analysis matters.
 Mr. Morris began his career as a certified public accountant with Arthur Andersen where he advanced to experienced audit manager.

 Jason B. Beauvais has served as Senior Vice President, General Counsel, Chief Compliance Officer and Secretary since 2012.
 Previously, Mr. Beauvais served as Vice President, General Counsel and Secretary since 2008.
+He also currently serves as Senior Vice President, General Counsel, Chief Compliance Officer and Secretary of MSC Income and as chair of the BDC Council Legal Committee of the Small Business Investor Alliance (SBIA), the BDC and small business investment company trade association.
 From 2006 through 2008, Mr. Beauvais was an attorney with Occidental Petroleum Corporation (NYSE: OXY), an international oil and gas exploration and production company.
 Prior to joining Occidental Petroleum Corporation, Mr. Beauvais practiced corporate and securities law at Baker Botts L.L.P., where he primarily counseled companies in public issuances and private placements of debt and equity and handled a wide range of general corporate and securities matters as well as mergers and acquisitions.

-Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President-Finance since August 2014.
-Mr. Smith previously served as Executive Vice President, Chief Financial Officer and Treasurer of Cal Dive International, Inc. from 2010 through June 2014 and in various finance and accounting roles at Cal Dive from 2005 through 2010.
+Brent D. Smith has served as Chief Financial Officer and Treasurer since November 2014 and previously as Senior Vice President - Finance since August 2014.
+Mr. Smith also currently serves as Chief Financial Officer and Treasurer of MSC Income.
+He previously served as Executive Vice President, Chief Financial Officer and Treasurer of Cal Dive International, Inc. from 2010 through June 2014 and in various finance and accounting roles at Cal Dive from 2005 through 2010.
 On March 3, 2015, Cal Dive and certain of its subsidiaries, excluding its foreign subsidiaries, filed for voluntary protection under Chapter 11 of the Bankruptcy Code.
 Prior to joining Cal Dive, Mr. Smith was a manager with FTI Consulting (NYSE: FCN).
 Prior to that, Mr. Smith, a certified public accountant, was employed as a senior auditor at Arthur Andersen LLP.